 The weather today is perfect for a nice long walk.
 There is a slight breeze and the sunlight is gentle.
 You, however, find yourself stuck on the couch holding a bag of ice to your cheek.
 Your easily ignored toothache has blossomed into full-on searing pain.
 You hoped a little time was all it needed, but it’s only getting worse.
 It’s time for you to make an appointment with your dentist.
 You hesitate though, isn’t it going to hurt?
 Drs.
-Mark Fried, Julie Werman, and Sarah Shih want you to know why a root canal in Framingham is going to be the solution for your pain, not the cause of it.
+Mark Fried, Julie Werman, Dr. Maria Thomas and Dr. Erin Breen want you to know why a root canal in Framingham is going to be the solution for your pain, not the cause of it.

 Your tooth is actually composed of layers.
 You’re probably familiar with the outermost layer, enamel.
 Just inside it is a layer of a material called dentin, and within that lies the dental pulp.
 This is where the nerve of your tooth resides, and how you are able to feel your teeth.
 When a cavity has been left alone for a long time, or the tooth has suffered an injury, the pulp can become damaged.
 At this point your tooth can become quite painful because the nerve itself has become affected.
 Here are some other signs you may need a root canal:

 The kind of pain this brings on is much different than that of a slight toothache.
 At this point, you need to act quickly, or the tooth may need to be removed altogether.
 One of the best ways to save it is with root canal therapy from your dentist in Framingham.